itsneo-2003/react-project/Readme2.md

 Additionally, Vivek and I connected to review the scenarios against Vivek’s table and the existing email templates to ensure all required notification cases are adequately covered.

-Regarding the “Added PM” section under FRA Admin Notifications, this has been noted separately for future release consideration, as the functionality is not currently supported from the admin side.
+Regarding the “Added PM” section under FRA Admin Notifications, this has been noted separately for future release consideration, as the functionality is not currently available for admin users.

 Kindly review and let us know if any further changes are required.